ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 # Generating a breakdown of user agents

-In general, it would be nice to have a graphical breakdown of the makeup of our browser clients.
+As long as we are parsing our User Agent string, let's build some visualizations of the makeup of our browser clients.
 We can accomplish this using our parsed User Agent string and ES|QL.

 ## Breakdown by OS